 The digital world is increasingly accessible to everyone, even to the elderly.
 And is that many technological innovations are aimed at improving the quality of life of the elderly population in several areas.
-The goal is not only to enrich your experience as digital users but also to make your day to day easier.
+The goal is not only to enrich your experience as a digital user but also to make your day-to-day easier.
 But what are the benefits that the Internet can bring to the elderly?
 Below are a number of technologies that enhance the lives of seniors: from apps for health to proposals for improving memory.

 According to data from the National Institute of Statistics contained in the report ‘A profile of the elderly in Spain’, 34.7% of those over 65 have used the Internet in the last three months.
 This figure has grown almost 30% from 2006 to 2016, which shows that technology is increasingly integrated into the daily lives of elderly people, who rely on the Net for daily habits such as informing themselves.